ameli/imate/docs/introduction.rst

 frequently appears.
 Other examples of :eq:`map` are in the optimal design of experiment, probabilistic principal component analysis (see Sec.
 12.2 of [Bishop-2006]_), relevance vector machines [Tipping-2001]_ and [Bishop-2006]_, kernel smoothing (see Sec.
 2.6 of [Rasmussen-2006]_, and Bayesian linear models (see Sec.
 3.3 of [Bishop-2006]_.

 ==============================
-Advantages of TraceInv Package
+Advantages of imate Package
 ==============================

 TODO

 **Interpolation**

-The greatest benefit that TraceInv offers is its ability to interpolate the trace of the inverse of *affine matrix functions*, which is implemented in :mod:`TraceInv.InterpolateTraceOfInverse` module based.
+The greatest benefit that imate offers is its ability to interpolate the trace of the inverse of *affine matrix functions*, which is implemented in :mod:`imate.InterpolateTraceOfInverse` module based.

 **Speed**